Surrey Minerals Plan - Minerals Site Restoration

 - Chapters 1-4 sets out the purpose of the SPD, explains the Surrey approach to restoration and enhancement, discusses the issue of inert fill and void space and sets out the preferred areas for mineral extraction identified in the Surrey Minerals Plan.

 - Indicative restoration schemes are shown in the two separate documents for preferred areas of mineral extraction A-H and J to S. These are intended as a starting point for further discussion when planning applications are prepared.

 - Chapter 5-8 consider good restoration practice and enhancement, including how to develop a restoration vision.
 They also outline the planning application and the restoration information the County Planning Authority will require, as well as the post-planning permission phases of a scheme..

-The guide also contains a series of appendices providing examples and advice to support these sections of the guide and to assist those involved in making or advising on mineral restoration proposals in Surrey.
+A series of appendices provide examples and advice to support these sections of the SPD and to assist those involved in making or advising on mineral restoration proposals in Surrey.